Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Grick.md

 - monster/environment/underdark
 - monster/size/medium
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Grick"]
 ---
 # Grick
 *Source: Monster Manual p.
-173, Curse of Strahd, Lost Mine of Phandelver, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault*
+173, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 The wormlike grick waits unseen, blending in with the rock of the caves and caverns it haunts.
 Only when prey comes near does it rear up, its four barbed tentacles unfurling to reveal its hungry, snapping beak.